Where to find cheap Portugal property

 Portugal may offer bags of sunshine, more golf courses than you can swing a club on and long, sandy beaches but it has also gained a name for itself as pretty pricey and upmarket.
 In many of the established resort developments along the south coast now you won't get much under £350,000 (€505,000), so it seems that finding decent property for less than £80,000 (€115,410) is a tall order.

 However, that isn't necessarily so.
 According to several agents I spoke to, there is still cheap Portugal property to be found - not just in beautiful rural locations but along the glitzy Algarve as well.

-Vitto has several value-for-money residences on her books, including apartments in a new block in the central Algarve with lots of great facilities, including a rooftop bar, mini-golf and children’s play area from £74,000 (€106.755).
-There is also a one-bed townhouse in the centre of bustling Lagos, in the western Algarve, for £60,000 (€86,558) and a one-bedroom apartment in the same town with lovely views for just £45,000 (€64,918).
-Additionally she has a pretty two-bed villa in the countryside of Raposeira for £68,000 (€98,099).
+Vitto has several value-for-money residences on her books, including apartments in a new block in the central Algarve with lots of great facilities, including a rooftop bar, mini-golf and children's play area from £74,000 (€106.755).
+There is also a one bedroom townhouse in the centre of bustling Lagos, in the western Algarve, for £60,000 (€86,558) and a one bedroom apartment in the same town with lovely views for just £45,000 (€64,918).
+Additionally she has a pretty two bedroom villa in the countryside of Raposeira for £68,000 (€98,099).

 Another option, if you really want to be on the south coast, is fractional ownership, which allows you use of a property for several weeks per year at a smaller cost than owning outright.
 You lose the independence of sole ownership but often get a larger, swisher property with all amenities on tap.